CLOUDS FAR BEHIND ME

 Letting Go of Things

-My first attempt at letting go of anything tangible was trying to tackle a stack of papers that had been sitting untouched on his desk.
-While I had taken over this space as my own, I left most things on it exactly how they were.
-This, in a way, was his “shrine.”
-I had read stories about other widows leaving entire rooms untouched or various objects frozen in time.
-Toothbrushes, razors, reading glasses, shoes — all with closely held memories and traces of their loved one’s DNA left behind — unmoved from their last location for months at a time.
+My first attempt at letting go of anything tangible was trying to tackle a stack of papers left untouched on his desk.
+While I had taken over this space as my own, I kept most things on it exactly as they were.
+This, in a way, was his shrine.
+I had read stories about other widows leaving entire rooms or various objects untouched.
+Toothbrushes, razors, glasses, shoes—all with closely held memories and traces of their loved one’s scent and DNA left behind—unmoved from their last location for months or even years at a time.
+Every item holding a connectedness to what once was.
+Things still here, while they were not.

 The Day I Got My Humor Back

 Soon after Valentine’s Day, I realized something else was missing in my life: my sense of humor.
-My mind had always worked overtime to rapidly release comedic interjections and see the humor in life’s many absurdities.
+My mind had always worked overtime to rapidly release comedic interjections and see the hilarity in life’s daily absurdities.
 “Witty and sarcastic” was how people often described me.
-Now these descriptions, along with my sense of humor had vanished, completely changing my perspective, and how I was perceived.
-With the exception of my recent Paramount bathroom incident, I had endured nine months of grieving without cracking a joke, laughing out loud, or seeing anything anymore as comedic.
+Now these descriptions, along with my sense of humor, had vanished, completely changing both my perspective and how I was perceived.
+With the exception of my recent celebration bathroom incident, I had endured eight months of grieving without cracking a joke, laughing out loud, or seeing anything anymore as comedic.
 I feared it would never come back and that my whiteboard would never see those descriptive words again.